To make an appointment with the doctor, please follow the link to askmyGP.

 To see which days your GP usually works at the practice, please click on GP Availability.

-If you would like to make a routine appointment with the nurse or HCA, please contact reception by telephone.
+If you would like to make a routine appointment with the nurse or HCA, please contact Patient Services by telephone.

-During opening hours your call will be taken by a receptionist who will be able to transfer you to the duty nurse/doctor.
+During opening hours your call will be taken by a Patient Services Advisor who will be able to transfer you to the duty nurse/doctor.

-The receptionist will ask you for a brief description of the nature of the emergency as well as the name and address of the patient concerned.
+The Patient Services Advisor will ask you for a brief description of the nature of the emergency as well as the name and address of the patient concerned.
 This is necessary to be sure that you are put through to the most appropriate person and that the call is handled most appropriately.

 Occasionally the nurse or doctor will advise, having spoken to you on the telephone, that immediate hospital admission is the correct course of action and will advise that you go straight to hospital or will organise an ambulance for you.
 This is especially important for emergencies such as possible heart attacks or strokes - in these situations a delay in treatment may make the condition worse and lead to a reduced chance of recovery.